 - Take inventory/pictures of your property and what was stored so you will know quickly if anything is missing.

 - Consider removing personal photographs that may be on display.

-*Take advantage of the real estate professional search feature to ensure you are working with someone who is registered to trade in real estate in Ontario.
+*Take advantage of the Look Up a Salesperson or Brokerage search feature to ensure you are working with someone who is registered to trade in real estate in Ontario.